Combination of searches for heavy vector boson resonances in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Signal models and theoretical framework

 The interaction structure is defined by three main parameters: \gV, which sets the overall strength of the new interaction, and the dimensionless parameters \cH and \cF. The coupling to the Higgs and longitudinal vector bosons is given by $\gH = \gV \cH$, while the generation-universal coupling to fermions is given by $\gF = \gq = \gl = g^2 \cF / \gV$.
 Here, $g = 2 \mW / v \approx0.65$, where \mW is the \PW boson mass and $v$ is the vacuum expectation value of the Higgs field~\cite{PDG2024}.

 Within this framework, three benchmark models are defined to represent different production and decay scenarios~\cite{Pappadopulo_2014}, referred to as models~A, B, and C. Models~A and B assume quark-antiquark annihilation via the DY process as the dominant production mechanism, while model~C assumes production exclusively through VBF.
 The distinction between models~A and B lies in the relative strengths of the couplings to bosons and fermions.
 Model~A represents a weakly coupled extension of the SM based on an extended gauge symmetry~\cite{Barger:1980ix}.
 In model~A, the parameter values are set to $\gH = -0.56$, $\gF = -0.55$, and $\gV = 1$.
 Model~B corresponds to a strongly coupled scenario, as in composite Higgs models~\cite{Contino:2011np}, with $\gH = -2.93$, $\gF = 0.15$, and $\gV = 3$.
 Both model~A and~B parameter values are set to the explicit theory scenario described in Ref.~\cite{Pappadopulo_2014}.
-In model~B, the \Wprime and \Zprime bosons have larger intrinsic widths than in model~A, but these are still narrower than the experimental resolution in most channels included in the combination.
+In model~B, the \Wprime and \Zprime bosons have larger intrinsic widths than in model~A; however, they remain narrower than the experimental resolution, except in purely leptonic final states.
 Over the explored parameter space, the relative width $\Gamma/m$ of the \Vprime resonances remains below 5\%.
 For decays to fermion pairs, model~A yields larger branching fractions, with each lepton generation contributing about 4\%, compared to approximately 0.2\% in model~B. Conversely, decays to \VV or \VH final states have branching fractions of about 2\% in model~A and nearly 50\% in model~B. Lastly, model~C sets $\gH = 1,~3,\text{or}\, 6$ and $\gV = 1$, and assumes exclusive VBF production by setting $\gF = 0$, resulting in a \Vprime boson that does not couple to SM fermions.

 The production cross sections for the DY and VBF processes scale with the squares of the relevant couplings:

 where $\sigmahat_{\text{DY}}$ and $\sigmahat_{\text{VBF}}$ are the reduced cross sections calculated with the coupling parameters factored out.